CyberRacc/landing-page-2/README.md

-# landing-page-2 | JavaScript Notebook
+# landing-page-2
 Second attempt at landing-page from Odin Project without style help.

-## This repo is mainly for learning JavaScript.
+## Note

-Here I have my notes and some simple code I've been writing along the way.
+This was originally for keeping my JavaScript learning notes, but they have been moved to my rock-paper-scissors repository.